 Understanding Peloton Interactive's Unusual Options Activity

-Shares of Peloton Interactive (NASDAQ:PTON) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $109.93.
+Shares of Peloton Interactive (NASDAQ:PTON) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $117.26.

 - Sentiment: BULLISH